 Need more help?

 For more help choosing the right laptop, check out our laptop buying guide.
-If you’d like to talk to an expert, pop in-store or have a video chat using ShopLive.
+If you’d like to talk to an expert, pop in-store and chat to one of our laptop experts.
 When you’ve made your choice, we’ve got some great advice on getting started with your new laptop or desktop.